Karuvurar: Disciple of Saint Bogar

 Karuvurar learnt the subjects from various famous gurus, and got great knowledge.
 He learnt the concepts of siddha from the Saint Bogar.
 When Siddhar Bogar visited Thiruvaduthurai, Karuvurar met with Siddhar and requested Bogar to accept him as his disciple.
 Bogar accepted Karuvurar and initiated him into the worship his family deity “Ambal”.
 Karuvoorar attainted Kundalini shakthi in a short period of time.
 He learnt Siddha Science, Siddha Yoga and Gnana from Siddhar Bogar.
 Apart from his knowledge in other divine subjects, he also got great interest in doing Yoga and Meditation.
 Siddhar Karuvurar performed many miracles and safeguarded the people from various ailments.
 He was a great siddha who got good knowledge in various fields.
 During his period, he has done many wonders in the life of the people, and made them to lead a sin free life.
 He took care of his devotees in a proper manner, and taught the divine knowledge to them.
 He helped them to attain the spiritual energy through meditation and prayers.

 Arrest

 According to one story the King Hiranya Varman arrested Karuvurar for some reasons as he didn’t know that Karuvurar is a saint.
 The saint Bogar came and instructed the king to release his disciple Karuvurar and he is ready to give the gold for compensation.
 The king and the saint Bogar went to the prison to release Karuvurar.
 He was nowhere in the cell.
-Everyone shocked and the king shivered with fear, but saint Bogar knew that Karuvurar is in invisible state so he asked him to appear and suddenly Karuvurar appeared in front of all.
+Everyone was shocked and the king shivered with fear, but saint Bogar knew that Karuvurar is in invisible state so he asked him to appear and suddenly Karuvurar appeared in front of all.